egonw/acs2ioc/letterToEditors.md

 their support for this request.

 I would like to ask your support, as we think open citations is contributing to the value of journals.
-Your support as Editor-in-Chief would be very welcome.
+Your support would be very welcome.
+Your signature of the petition of course, but it would be even more valuable if we can name you as supporter of joining the I4OC.

 But we expect you may have question about the petition, I4OC, open citations themselves, the use of citations in research, and perhaps how open citations